Skip to Content

 Ruins from Castle A

-The remains of Castle A include an outline of foundations surrounded by cacti and local plants.
+Unfortunately, Castle A was not as well protected from the elements so it has succumb to erosion.
+Archaeologists also suggest historical evidence of a fire.
+All that remains of Castle A is an outline of foundations surrounded by cacti and local plants.
 Be sure to take note of the additional walled-off alcoves further on the cliff face.

-It is fascinating to think about how these Castles were built around the same time, yet the main dwelling has remained so much more intact.
+It’s fascinating to think about how these Castles were built around the same time, yet the main dwelling has remained so much more intact.

 What Is Montezuma’s Well?